SlexAxton/txjs2013/schedule/08_node.md

 Jed will brave the seas of serverside browsers.
-From implementing the DOM in JS, to pulling in actual headless browsers, there is a lot to know and a lot to be weary of.
+From implementing the DOM in JS, to pulling in actual headless browsers, there is a lot to know and a lot to be wary of.
 Luckily Jed is here to halp.

-Jed is a javascript developer, formerly based in Tokyo, Japan, but now calls Brooklyn home.
+Jed is a javascript developer, formerly based in Tokyo, Japan, but now at home in Brooklyn.
 He is the guy behind [browserver](http://browserver.org/), [ramendan](http://2011.ramendan.com/), and [140byt.es](http://www.140byt.es/), and often seen on [github](https://github.com/jed), [flickr](http://www.flickr.com/photos/tr4nslator), [soundcloud](https://soundcloud.com/jedschmidt),